Osiris-Team/jSQL-Gen/README.md

 #### UI
 - Simple UI to design databases within minutes.
 - Autosuggestions for field definitions.

+#### Pros
+- No runtime overhead for class generation (unlike other ORMs).
+- Helper/Optional WHERE class for generating simple and complex SQL queries.

+#### Cons
+- Updating existing tables is a bit rough (you need to look out for removed "not null fields").

 ## Tipps
 - You can rename/refactor generated Java classes and their fields/methods etc., but keep